uppsala-university/uu-integration/README.md

 Karaf will look for bundles and features referenced by a 'mvn:'-url in the local maven repository and in any additional repositories specified in $SERVICEMIX_HOME/etc/org.ops4j.pax.url.mvn.cfg.

-To deploy all of the UU Integration features and bundles, In Karaf/Servicemix shell type the following commands:
+To deploy all of the UU Integration features and bundles, in Karaf/Servicemix shell type the following commands:

     features:addurl mvn:se.uu.its.integration/uu-integration-packaging-karaf/1.0.0-SNAPSHOT/xml/features
     features:install uu-integration-all